Fitzalan High School: History

 Fitzalan High School has links to Cardiff's first municipal secondary school at Howard Gardens, Adamsdown in 1884.
 The school later became Howardian High School and a Grammar School in 1941.
 Much of the school was subsequently destroyed by incendiary bombs in the Cardiff Blitz during the night of 3–4 March 1941 in World War II.
 The school's girls and boys relocated to newly built buildings, Lady Margaret High School for Girls (1948) and Howardian High School for Boys (1953), in Penylan.

 After the war the building at Howard Gardens was partially repaired.
 A new technical school was opened in September 1953 with around 200 boys.
 It was officially named ‘Fitzalan Technical High School’ in December 1953.

 The Howard Gardens site was to be re-developed (as Cardiff School of Art & Design) and Fitzalan Technical High School acquired new premises on the present site in Lawrenny Avenue, Canton, Cardiff which were opened on Tuesday 3 March 1964.
 In January 1968 the school was renamed Fitzalan High School (dropping 'Technical'), becoming a comprehensive school.

 It was announced in 2017 that Fitzalan High School would be one of three major secondary schools in Cardiff to be completely rebuilt and replaced as part of City of Cardiff Council's £284 million improvement plans.
+The school moved to the new building in 2023.